Anglers' Edge Online

 All of our boats are half off Tuesday, Wednesday, and Thursdays!
-Our schedule for the marina has changed, we are currently open Monday through Thursday at 6 AM – 6 PM and boat rentals will stop at 5 PM and are due back at 6 PM.
-Friday through Sunday are hours are 6 AM-7 PM, boat rentals stop at 6 pm and are due in at 7 PM
+Our schedule for the marina has changed, we are currently open Monday through Thursday from 6 AM – 6 PM.
+Boat rentals will stop at 5 PM and are due back in at 6 PM.
+Friday through Sunday are hours are 6 AM-7 PM.
+Boat rentals stop at 6 pm and are due back in at 7 PM

 Attention all boaters - we now offer food delivery to your boat!
-Call the marina place an order for $25 or more and it will be brought to your boat.
+Call the marina and place an order of $25 or more and your food will be brought out directly to your boat!
 Credit/Debit only.
 Also every third Friday of the month is free Friday!
 Free parking, boat launch, dog fees!!!
-No district fishing permits needed (but for all anglers 16 and older do need state fishing license).
+No district fishing permits needed (but all anglers 16 and older do need state fishing license).

-Fishing for catfish is great right now, during the day behind the island will keep anglers busy and during the night the west shore trail is the place to catch big catfish.
-The best set up to use right now is a slider with a 1oz. weight, snap swivel and a 2/0 hook with at least a 16 inch leader line.
+Several nice sized catfish were reported getting caught during the day but the real action is in the evening.
+Reports of big cats were caught in the evening fishing over by Catfish Landing on the west shore trail.
+A couple limits were pulled out the last two weeks on mackerel/anchovies for anglers fishing behind the Island and also back in Bass Cove.
 Water temperature will determine how active catfishing will be.
-The warmer the water the more active they will be, especially at night.
-This time of year catfish are going to be located by Raccoon point, behind the island, in coves by the dam and in Bass Cove.
-Anglers are using a variety of baits including: mackerel, anchovies and chicken liver.
+The warmer the water, the more active they will be, especially in the evening.
+This time of year catfish are going to be located by Raccoon Point, behind the island, in coves by the dam and in Bass Cove.
+Anglers are using a variety of baits including mackerel, anchovies and chicken liver.

-Bass fishing remains steady over the last several weeks.
-Reports of bass getting caught several times a weeks with anglers fishing back by Bass Cove and along Half Moon Bay.
-If you are fishing for bass, they are hitting mostly in the early mornings and evenings on plastics, jigs and hula grubs and top water here and there.
+Bass fishing is starting to slow down.
+No reports of bass were reported caught this past week, but they are still out there.
+If you are fishing for bass, they are biting mostly in the early mornings and in the evenings, mostly on plastics, jigs and hula grubs and top water here and there.
 Silver Rainbow Flukes and Watermelon Senkos are also doing really well with 3/0 wide shank hook.
 Live wells can be provided upon request thanks to Walton’s Pond.
-A couple good spots to fish for bass are; near the island or the tulles by Raccoon Point.
+A couple good spots to fish for bass are near the island or the tulles by Raccoon Point.
 Please practice catch and release for bass, as they are not stocked into the lake and their population depends on you!